 - Excess Noise – Excess noise is a result of water hammering.
 Water hammering occurs when a moving mass of water is forced to suddenly stop or change direction.
 The resulting shockwave creates feedback that can press water against the inside of the lines, causing pressure and loud noise.
 Quiet check valves help to eliminate some of this noise.

-If you need sump pump repair in Moscow, Tobyhanna and Clifton Township, PA, or any of our other service locations, give us a call!
+If you need sump pump repair in Clifton Township and Scranton, PA, or any of our other service locations, give us a call!
 Freedom Flow Heating and Plumbing Services will respond quickly and work tirelessly to ensure your total satisfaction and your home’s protection.
 Call us today at (570) 468-8217.